Make Every Day Count

 His love available for all

-3 men die and get to heaven, who is good enough to get in?..
 So often we get confused by the gospel, but really it is simple.
-We don’t have to be good enough, we just have to believe and trust in Jesus who has already done all that we need to receive God’s love…
+We don’t have to be good enough, we just have to believe and trust in Jesus who has already done all that we need to receive God’s love and eternal life.
+Jesus died on that cross for each and every one of…

 Plugged In